 Characters:

-Albert Trask was the perfect main character for this story.
+perfect main character for this story.
 I enjoyed him and really liked him.
 His thoughts and feelings were completely realistic, and he was my favorite character.

 Overall:

-This book is a good, quick read.
+quick read.
 I would recommend it.

-*Side note: I really liked the fact that Barbara Williams based Alberts character on an a real boy, whom she read an article about, that wasnt permitted entrance to a lifeboat because he was considered a man.*
+*Side note: I really liked the fact that Barbara Williams based Albert’s character on an a real boy, whom she read an article about, that wasn’t permitted entrance to a lifeboat because he was considered a man.*

 Saturday, October 4, 2014